gowastefree.com

 About Me

 I did not worry about the environment.
 Like everyone else, I believed that my trash “disappeared” as soon as it left my house.
 Disposable cups, takeout containers, and plastic bags were all a part of my daily life.
-I never gave the consequences or where it went any thought.
+I never considered the consequences of my actions or where my trash ended up.

-All of a sudden, though, this changed.
-When I saw on the news that thousands of plastic bottles were floating in a river, I got aware for the first time that my habits were causing this enormous issue.
-I was involved in this as well; it wasn’t solely the duty of “big companies” or “others.”
+All of a sudden, though, my perspective changed.
+When I saw on the news that thousands of plastic bottles were floating in a river, I became aware for the first time that my habits were causing this enormous issue.
+I was involved in the problem as well; it wasn’t solely the duty of “big companies” or “others.”

 My perspective gradually evolved.
-The concept of “zero waste” is a journey rather than a strict set of guidelines; it’s a means to reduce environmental impact, save money, and grow more awareness.
+The concept of “zero waste” is a journey rather than a strict set of guidelines; it’s a means of reducing environmental impact, saving money, and raising awareness.
 I make every effort to cut off waste today.
-While I’m not perfect and I don’t believe that perfection should be the aim, I’ve come to realize that little successes are of the most.
+While I’m not perfect and I don’t believe that perfection should be the aim, I’ve come to realise that little successes are the most important.

 Part of that journey is this blog.
-I hope my experience can help you save time, avoid mistakes, and enjoy living a sustainable life, no mater how advanced your sustainable habits are yet.
+I hope my experience can help you save time, avoid mistakes, and enjoy living a sustainable life, no matter how advanced your sustainable habits are yet.

 Why Zero Waste?